How to Keep Dogs Cool in Summer

 Dogs need a cool place to relax during hot afternoons.
 Some easy ways to help:

-• Use cooling mats or tiled floors
+• Use cooling mats or breathable bedding

 Note: Never leave your dog inside a parked car, even for a few minutes.
 The temperature inside a car can rise dangerously fast.